Your Austin Venture Capital Investment Lawyer

 Through venture capital investments, investors and companies come together to meet their mutual need for profits.
-Venture capital investments handled by the law firm of John McDuff, Attorney at Law, may be as small as $100,000 or they may be worth as much as tens of millions of dollars.
+Venture capital investments handled by the law firm of John McDuff, Attorney at Law in Austin, TX, may be as small as $100,000 or they may be worth as much as tens of millions of dollars.
 Contact my law firm to discuss how best to negotiate, finance and formalize venture capital investments.

 A company can raise capital through the ordinary sale of stock or other types of ownership units, where all units have the same rights.
 Under these circumstances, the unit holders have no control within themselves to intervene in the company’s business.
 And it is difficult at the start-up phase of a company to raise capital in this manner, for the investor has no control and assumes a large degree of risk.
 There is a promise of large profits, but the risk of loss is high.